-UCF’s Office of Institutional Equity (OIE) is committed to preventing and addressing discrimination, discriminatory harassment, and retaliation in the workplace and the educational environment, including educational programs and activities.
-The University's Prohibition of Discrimination, Harassment and Related Interpersonal Violence Policy (Nondiscrimination Policy) prohibits discrimination and harassment on the basis of an individual’s race, color, ethnicity, national origin, religion, non-religion, age, genetic information, sex (including pregnancy and parental status), gender identity or expression, sexual orientation, marital status, physical or mental disability (including learning disabilities, intellectual disabilities, and past or present history of mental illness), political affiliations, veteran’s status (as protected under the Vietnam Era Veterans’ Readjustment Assistant Act), or membership in any other protected classes as set forth in state or federal law.
+UCF’s Office of Institutional Equity (OIE) is committed to preventing and addressing unlawful discrimination, harassment, and retaliation in the workplace and the educational environment, including educational programs and activities.
+The University's Nondiscrimination Policy prohibits unlawful discrimination and harassment on the basis of an individual’s race, color, ethnicity, national origin, religion, non-religion, age, genetic information, sex (including pregnancy and parental status), gender identity or expression, sexual orientation, marital status, physical or mental disability (including learning disabilities, intellectual disabilities, and past or present history of mental illness), veteran’s status (as protected under the Vietnam Era Veterans’ Readjustment Assistant Act), or membership in any other protected classes as set forth in state or federal law.
 The Nondiscrimination Policy also prohibits retaliation against individuals who complain of discrimination and harassment, as well as individuals who participate in an investigation into such complaint.
-For more information about the Nondiscrimination Policy’s prohibitions of sex-based discrimination and sexual harassment (including sexual assault, sexual exploitation, intimate partner violence, stalking), please visit UCF’s Let’s Be Clear website.

-The OIE encourages all members of the University community to partner in ensuring an environment free of discrimination at all University-related activities and in the working and learning environments.
-To that end, incidents of discrimination or discriminatory harassment should be reported to OIE by calling our offices at (407) 823-1336 or by email to firstname.lastname@example.org.
-Reports may also be submitted to OIE using our Intake Form or Reporting Form Regarding Incidents of Sex Discrimination, Sexual Harassment, Sexual Misconduct or Interpersonal Violence.
+OIE encourages all members of the University community to partner in ensuring an environment free of unlawful discrimination at all University-related activities and in the working and learning environments.
+To that end, incidents of discrimination or harassment should be reported to OIE by calling our offices at (407) 823-1336 or by email to firstname.lastname@example.org.
+Reports may also be submitted to OIE using our OIE Intake and Complaint Form (English and Spanish available) or Reporting Form Regarding Incidents of Sex Discrimination, Sexual Harassment, Sexual Misconduct or Interpersonal Violence.

-OIE is responsible for reviewing, and where applicable, objectively investigating complaints of discrimination and harassment based on protected classification to determine if employee conduct violates the University's non-discrimination policies.
+OIE is responsible for reviewing, and where applicable, objectively investigating complaints of unlawful discrimination and harassment based on a protected classification to determine if employee conduct violates the University's non-discrimination policies.
 Where investigations reveal the presence of discriminatory or harassing behavior, OIE is responsible for making recommendations that are designed to mitigate the effects of discriminatory conduct.
 OIE also objectively investigates complaints of sex discrimination and sexual harassment (including sexual misconduct) against students.
-Individuals interested in filing a complaint with OIE may complete a Discrimination, Discriminatory Harassment & Retaliation Complaint Form, and are encouraged to do so as soon as possible.Discrimination & Harassment Resources
+Individuals interested in filing a complaint with OIE may complete an OIE Intake and Complaint Form (English and Spanish available), and are encouraged to do so as soon as possible.Discrimination & Harassment Resources

-Title IX is a federal law the prohibits discrimination based on the sex of employees and students of educational institutions that receive federal financial assistance.
+Title IX is a federal law that prohibits discrimination based on the sex of employees and students of educational institutions that receive federal financial assistance.
 This prohibition includes prohibition of sexual harassment and sexual misconduct.
-OIE’s Assistant Director, Matt Ricke, serves as the University’s Title IX Coordinator.
-Anyone with questions or concerns can contact Mr. Ricke by telephone: 407-823-1336; email email@example.com; or in person 12701 Scholarship Drive, Suite 101, Orlando, FL 32816-0030.
+OIE’s Amber Abud serves as the University’s Interim Title IX Coordinator.
+Anyone with questions or concerns can contact Ms. Abud by telephone: 407-823-1336; email email@example.com; or in person 12701 Scholarship Drive, Suite 101, Orlando, FL 32816-0030.
 For more information regarding the University’s prohibition of sex discrimination, please visit the University’s Let’s Be Clear website, including About Title IX at UCF.